Lochia After Birth: Complete 2026 Color Stages Guide

 postpartum bleeding stages explained

-Lochia is the vaginal discharge you experience after childbirth as your body sheds blood, mucus, and uterine tissue while the uterus heals.
+Lochia is the vaginal discharge you have after childbirth.
+Your body sheds blood, mucus, and uterine tissue while your uterus heals.

 You’ll notice postpartum bleeding that changes across three stages: lochia rubra, lochia serosa, and lochia alba.
-This timeline usually lasts 4 to 6 weeks, though light traces can continue up to 8 weeks.
+This timeline often lasts 4 to 6 weeks, though light traces can continue up to 8 weeks for some people.

-Early on, the flow is heavier, then it becomes pinkish-brown, and later yellowish-white as healing advances.
+Early flow is usually heavier.
+It then becomes pinkish-brown, and later yellowish-white as healing moves forward.
 Normal lochia has a mild odor, not a foul one.

-You should track color, amount, and clots, because sudden bright red bleeding or large clots are warning signs.
-These changes can signal complications that need prompt evaluation.
+You should track color, amount, and clots.
+Sudden bright red bleeding or large clots are warning signs.
+These changes can point to complications that need prompt care.
 Normal vs. abnormal bleeding is crucial to understand during your recovery.

-Your body’s recovery deserves attention, not dismissal, and you can insist on clear answers.
+Your body’s recovery deserves attention, not dismissal.
+You can ask for clear answers when something feels wrong.

 If the discharge smells bad, becomes heavy again, or concerns you, contact your healthcare provider right away.